 The forty-seven translators were divided into groups to which were given certain sections of the Bible to translate.
 Their work was then submitted for the approval of all the others.
 The whole Bible was given to a committee of six who worked for nine months examining the complete text.

-The English language has changed somewhat in the last three hundred and fifty years.
-The earliest printing had many words spelled much differently and this was modified about one hundred years later.
+The English language has changed somewhat in the last four centuries.
+The earliest printing had many words spelled much differently, and this was modified about one hundred years later.

 Here are two verses from the 1611 printing: